How to back up a WordPress site?

 The worst-case scenario, however, is less pleasant.
 This is when all data is lost, which can be disastrous for a business.
-While it’s possible to rebuild a website with products and other assets, it is much harder to rebuild all customers, transactions and other instances.
+While rebuilding a website with products and other assets is possible, it is much harder to rebuild all customers, transactions and other instances.

-With a proper backup, it is easy to restore your website to a previous, uncorrupted version.
-As a result, business won’t have to suffer if you suddenly lost your website for any reason.
+Restoring your website to a previous, uncorrupted version is easy with a proper backup.
+As a result, businesses won’t have to suffer if you suddenly lose your website.
 Even if your website is hacked, you can easily set up new hosting, restore your website (cleaned from malware or viruses and secured), and redirect the domain to a new server.

 Saving time by spending time.

-Developing a solid backup plan requires an investment of time and money, but the cost is far less than the very long work of recreating data that hasn’t been backed up.
+Developing a solid backup plan requires time and money, but the cost is far less than the long work of recreating data that hasn’t been backed up.